deepjs/getting-started-with-deep/tutorial.md

 	where: "dom.replace::#content"
 });
 ```
 Test it and you should see a different name (the one coming from the json).
-This impressed me!
-You introduce asynchrone code and all is managed for you.
+This impressed me! **You introduce asynchronous code and all is managed for you**.
 The template is rendered after the asynchrone loading of the datas.

 Last thing you can ask for now is to have a possibility to launch your own code after the view is rendered.
 Like putting behaviour on your button's click event or showing/hiding or whatever...This is the fourth property of a deep.View :

-* **done** a function that is executed after the rendering
+* **done** : a function that is executed after the rendering

 Let's have a look : Modify your view like this :
 ```javascript